ngageoint/mage-android/README.md

 ~/android-sdk-linux/tools/android
 ```

 Check the [build configuration](mage/build.gradle#L8-L9) for the version of android you will need.
-You will also need to install Google Play services.
+You will also need to install Android Support Repository, Android Support Library, Google Play services, and Google Repository using the Android SDK Manager.

 ### Signing